jasonkochel/react-cognito-auth/README.md

 # Purpose

-This component provides a UI for the authentication flow powered by AWS Amplify.
-It is an alternative to using Amplify's own `Authenticator` component or `withAuthenticator` HOC, or to creating your own UI.
+This component provides a UI for the authentication flow powered by [AWS Amplify](https://docs.amplify.aws/lib/auth/getting-started/q/platform/js#authentication-with-amplify).
+It is an alternative to using [Amplify's own pre-built UI components](https://docs.amplify.aws/lib/auth/getting-started/q/platform/js#option-1-use-pre-built-ui-components) (the `Authenticator` component and `withAuthenticator` HOC), or to creating your own UI.

 It implements the following screens and manages the transitions between them:

 - Sign In
 - Sign Up